While You're Pregnant - What Is Foodborne Illness?

 "How can foodborne illness affect my baby?"

-Harmful foodborne microorganisms or some metals in food can cross the placenta and infect the developing fetus.
+Harmful foodborne microorganisms or some metals in food can cross the placenta and cause harm to the developing fetus.
 As a result, the infected fetus or newborn can experience a wide range of health problems - or even death.
 But, read on... this Web site shows you how to protect your baby.

 "What's the general treatment for foodborne illness?"

-A doctor may perform a blood test.
-Maintaining hydration is an important part of the treatment, especially if the mother is vomiting or has diarrhea.
+A doctor may perform a blood test or request a stool sample for testing.
+Maintaining hydration is an important part of the treatment, especially if the mother is vomiting and/or has diarrhea.
 Antibiotics that are safe to use during pregnancy may be prescribed by a doctor to get rid of the mother's infection.
-In most cases, the antibiotics also prevent infection of the fetus or newborn.
+The antibiotics may also prevent infection of the fetus or newborn.
 Antibiotics may also be given to babies who are born with foodborne illness.